 The Salmon River is known for its drift boat fishing and stretches of river that are untouched by development.
 For this shoot I wanted to show the beauty of the river and also a fun activity you could do if you eloped here.
 We hiked above the river for the “vows” and then floated a few miles of river in a traditional wood drift boat provided by Rapid River Outfitters.
 We got ready at the Salmon Rapids Lodge and the table was pictured on their lawn.
 They are a hotel that offers lawn rentals and lodging for weddings.

 The table from the shoot was inspired by my love for repurposing things and the idea that you can have a pretty table while being eco friendly.
-The silverware is vintage Rogers and Sons silver from the 1940's.
+The silverware is vintage Rogers and Sons silver from the 1940s.
 The plates are wood and bamboo and compostable.
-The napkins are 100% linen and handed dyed.
+The napkins are 100% linen and hand-dyed.
 The cups are glass and steel.
-The antler candle stick was made by a local artist and the antlers where collected from the hills along the river.
+The antler candlestick was made by a local artist and the antlers where collected from the hills along the river.
 The ‘table cloth’ was a Pendleton blanket that was later used by the ‘bride’.

-~ Autumn Cameron of Autumn Lynne Photography, Idaho Wedding Photographer
+– Idaho Wedding Photographer, Autumn Cameron of Autumn Lynne Photography